tpximpact/council-digital-site-notice/README.md

 It is built using [Next.js](https://nextjs.org/) and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 The codebase is written in TypeScript which enhances code reliability, maintainability, and tooling support.
 The application uses https://sanity.io/ as its CMS.

+### API Integration

+This project connects to an API to fetch and display live planning application data.
+Data is synced into [Sanity](https://sanity.io/).
+The required API configurations are stored in environment variables.

+Within Sanity Studio, users are able to apply Global Content configurations and create/edit planning applications.
+The integration option is set to manual by default, and displays the option to select Open API in the Global Content section.
+If the Integrations option in Global Content is set to OpenAPI, data can be synced and can be populated into planning application fields.

+Simply add a valid Application Number to a planning application, scroll to Integrations and hit the Fetch from OpenAPI button.
+This then pulls in the following data: `application_type, name, development_address, development_description, location - latitude, longitude, applicationDocumentsUrl`.
+If the fields have a value it will display on Sanity.

+If the application number is invalid it will error and will not be able to sync any data.

 ## Getting Started

 Ensure you have Node.js and npm (Node Package Manager) installed on your machine.